bluequest/nexus-unity/README.md

 # Getting Started

+Hey ya'll!

-Hey ya'll, here is a first-draft of our attribution API and an example Unity project showing how a purchase and attribution flow might be put together!
+Here is a first-draft of our attribution API and an example Unity project showing how a purchase and attribution flow might be put together!

 Please remember that this API is in early beta and subject to change quite a bit over the coming days.

-If there are any questions please shoot me a note, [I'd love to chat!](mailto:dusty@nexus.gg)
+And if there are any questions please shoot me a note, [I'd love to chat!](mailto:dusty@nexus.gg), or just open a issue.

 ## Sample API Documentation
 - https://app.swaggerhub.com/apis-docs/nexus-gg/Attribution/1.0.1-oas3#/

+# ..

 # Nexus - Integration Overview